wp-plugins/post-state-tags/readme.txt

 Highlights the left border color and background color and reformats the post status as visual color tags in the wordpress admin post list view.

+> Some inspiration for the tags was taken from the [Landing Pages Plugin] (http://wordpress.org/plugins/landing-pages/)

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.